 The Environment Act 1995 introduced the system known as Local Air Quality Management (LAQM) which requires local authorities to regularly review and assess air quality in their areas and to determine whether or not the air quality objectives are likely to be achieved.
 Where exceedances of air quality objectives are considered likely, the local authority must then declare an Air Quality Management Area (AQMA) and prepare an Air Quality Action Plan (AQAP) setting out the measures it intends to put in place to meet the objectives.

 As in other parts of the UK road traffic emissions are the principal source of poor air quality in East Cambridgeshire.
 Nitrogen dioxide is the main substance of concern in vehicle emissions.
-The council uses chemical diffusion tubes to monitor nitrogen dioxide levels at 17 sites across the district and operates an automatic monitoring site at Station Road, Ely.
+The council uses chemical diffusion tubes to monitor nitrogen dioxide levels at 21 sites across the district.

 As East Cambridgeshire is predominantly rural in character air quality is relatively good and is improving.
-There are currently no AQMAs in the district.
-Air quality objectives are currently being achieved across the district with the exception of one location at Station Road, Ely.
-However, the construction of the A142 Ely Southern Bypass is likely to largely remove the source of the poor air quality at this location enabling air quality objectives to be fully achieved.
+There are currently no AQMAs in the district and air quality objectives are currently being achieved across the district.
+Air quality in Station Road, Ely has improved since the opening of the A142 Ely Southern Bypass in October 2018.

 Industrial processes have the potential to affect air quality.
 However, these are few in number in East Cambridgeshire and currently there are no significant air quality problems related to industrial processes.